 That led to my drafting a piece of legislation, the Balanced Budget Fairness Act, one of our first projects will be to get this to Congress.
 Imagine, for every dollar we give to a corporation, one dollar into education.
 Every dollar to defense, one to health & welfare.
 Every dollar to oil, gas, nuclear & coal, one to solar, wind and renewable.
 And for every dollar to animal based agriculture, one to plant based.
 This is how we change the world, we start by changing how we spend our money.

 Because let’s face it, it is our money.
-And if we continue to sit back and allow the GOP to continue the pillage of our public land and national resources, selling them to the highest bidder who takes the profits and stashes them out of the country to avoid taxes, then we have no one to blame but ourselves.
+And if we continue to sit back and allow a small faction of fanatics to continue the pillage of our public land and national resources, selling them to the highest bidder who takes the profits and stashes them out of the country to avoid taxes, then we have no one to blame but ourselves.

-Democracy is a participatory sport, and while liberal and progressive voters were busy raising our families, building our businesses, going on vacation, supporting the arts, going to Washington for the occasional rally, especially the one that “restored our sanity”, the GoP was busy running elections and making sure they put Judges & Sheriffs in place, elected Councils & Boards, took over State legislatures, and then they started cutting environmental protections, defunding education & overturning efforts to bring about true equality.
-While we were distracted by the latest sex tape going viral online & who was doing who at the Jersey shore, Republicans were making it impossible for our kids to afford college while they pillaged our 401ks for pocket change.
+Democracy is a participatory sport, and while liberal, progressive, independent and moderate voters were busy raising our families, building our businesses, going on vacation, supporting the arts, going to Washington for the occasional rally, especially the one that “restored our sanity”, this small fanatical faction was busy running elections and making sure they put Judges & Sheriffs in place, elected Councils & Boards, took over State legislatures, and then they started cutting environmental protections, defunding education & overturning efforts to bring about true equality.
+While we were distracted by the latest sex tape going viral online & who was doing who at the Jersey shore, this small group was making it impossible for our kids to afford college while they pillaged our 401ks for pocket change.

 I’m here to tell you, it wasn’t magic, and it wasn’t even that difficult.
 Politics isn’t some esoteric specialty that requires years of training, it is part of our civic duty and our social contract.
 We can all join Mr. DeChristopher, we don’t have to get arrested, some of us need to get elected.